ZoiPer/provisioningexample/README.md

 Zoiper XML provisioning
 This automatic configuration can be done by using an HTTP/S server.
 Once an end-user launches the application a pop-up window will appear to ask the end-user to enter his username and password.
-After the end-user fills in the username and password and clicks on "Ok" an HTTP/s Get request will be sent to the provsioning server.
+After the end-user fills in the username and password and clicks on "Ok" an HTTP/s Get request will be sent to the provisioning server.

 https://www.example.com/id.php?username=[user]&password=[pass]&version=[version]